aofeindtme/NdDaP4/overview.md

 If you do not have Python installed yet, it is highly recommended that you install the Anaconda distribution of Python, which already has the above packages and more included.

 ## Starting the Project
-For this assignment, you can find the `p1_charityml` folder containing the necessary project files on the Supervised Learning GitHub, under the starter folder.
+For this assignment, you can find the `p1_charityml` folder containing the necessary project files on the Supervised Learning GitHub, under the `starter` folder.
 This project contains three files that you will need to use:

- - finding_donors.ipynb: This is the main file where you will be performing your work on the project.
+ - `finding_donors.ipynb`: This is the main file where you will be performing your work on the project.
- - census.csv: The project dataset.
+ - `census.csv`: The project dataset.
 You'll load this data in the notebook.
- - visuals.py: This Python script provides supplementary visualizations for the project.
+ - `visuals.py`: This Python script provides supplementary visualizations for the project.
 Do not modify.

-In the Terminal or Command Prompt, navigate to the folder on your machine where you've put the project files, and then use the command jupyter notebook finding_donors.ipynb to open up a browser window or tab to work with your notebook.
-Alternatively, you can use the command jupyter notebook or ipython notebook and navigate to the notebook file in the browser window that opens.
+In the Terminal or Command Prompt, navigate to the folder on your machine where you've put the project files, and then use the command `jupyter notebook finding_donors.ipynb` to open up a browser window or tab to work with your notebook.
+Alternatively, you can use the command `jupyter notebook` or `ipython notebook` and navigate to the notebook file in the browser window that opens.
 Follow the instructions in the notebook and answer each question presented to successfully complete the project.
 A README file has also been provided with the project files which may contain additional necessary information or instruction for the project.

 ## Submitting the Project
 ### Evaluation